Kerala model: 1880–1947: Travancore State Reforms

-The rulers of the princely state of Travancore also were at the forefront in the spread of education.
+Moolam Thirunal Rama Varma.
 A school for girls was established by the Maharaja in 1859, which was an act unprecedented in the Indian subcontinent.
 In colonial times, Kerala exhibited little defiance against the British Raj.
 However, they had mass protests for social causes such as rights for "untouchables" and education for all.
 Popular protest to hold public officials accountable is a vital part of life in Kerala.

+These state-driven reforms complemented the missionary efforts and created a robust educational infrastructure, helping Kerala emerge as one of the most literate regions in colonial India.

+Key initiatives during this period included: